SL-Labs/Openshift/README.md

 Kubernetes cluster consists of a master node & worker node.

-Master node takes care of orchestration, scheduling, monitoring, datastore, management, replication, authentication.
+* Master node takes care of orchestration, scheduling, monitoring, datastore, management, replication, authentication.
-Worker node is where our application are deployed as containers i.e, pods.
+* Worker node is where our application are deployed as containers i.e, pods.

 Task:
 -----

-* Orchestration : How to make sure that containers talk to each other in the cluster.
+*Orchestration:* How to make sure that containers talk to each other in the cluster.
 Solution to this problem is : Services (since containers ip address are not constant and transient)

-* scheduling : How to make sure that our application is highly available with the desired minimum number of instance running at any given time.
+*Scheduling:* How to make sure that our application is highly available with the desired minimum number of instance running at any given time.
 Solution to this problem is Replication controllers.
 Also we can scale extra number of containers based on load.

-* isolation : Maintains the integrity of the cluster and makes sure that the failure of container is not affecting the other containers running in different nodes
+*Isolation:* Maintains the integrity of the cluster and makes sure that the failure of container is not affecting the other containers running in different nodes

 Features: